 - Object-Oriented: Java is an object-oriented programming language that uses objects and classes, promoting flexibility and code reusability.

 - Robust and Secure: Java provides a secure platform for developing and running applications.
-It has features like garbage collection and exception handling, which make it robust and secure.
+Its features, such as garbage collection and exception handling, make it robust and secure.

 - Multithreaded: Java supports multithreading, which allows multiple operations to run concurrently, improving the efficiency of applications.